zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

     ![Schedules option for Security Assessment](images/sa-related-resources-schedules.png "Schedules option for Security Assessment")

 3. In the table, notice that a schedule already exists.
 It's type is LATEST.
 This is the default schedule that automatically runs a security assessment job on your target database once per week.
+You can update it and rename it, but you can't delete it.

     ![Default schedule for Security Assessment](images/sa-default-schedule.png "Default schedule for Security Assessment")